 Despite the appearance of paradise, the Malapascua island is suffering from an unsustainable lifestyle, as infrastructure appears basically inexisting.
 Locals burn their trash or bury it into large holes visible as soon as you leave the beach.

 Beyond this, there appears to be no drinking water system on the island, so people are mostly obliged to bring the water from the continent via boat.
-Shower and washing clothes or dishes appears to take place with sea water, hence giving rise to several hygiene concerns.
+Shower and washing clothes or dishes appears to take place with sea water, hence giving rise to some concern about hygiene.

 Part of the under-development of the whole island can be ascribed to the local mayor who is rumored to demand huge bribes from any local establishment.
 It is rumored among locals that this mayor is directly responsible for the absence of a supermarket.
 Indeed, as supermarket chains would not pay him a bribe, he decided to keep them out of the island.